Open a PDF version to print this topic

 It can be hard to understand messages and get your messages out.

-You still know what you think and how you feel but may find it hard to describe this with words.
-You can still hear and see.
+You know what you think and how you feel, but you may find it hard to describe this with words.
+Your hearing and vision are not affected.

 Causes of aphasia